 When To Visit

-While you won't have to worry about rainy weather, Skeleton coast can become very cold especially in the dry winter months of May through October.
+While you won't have to worry about rainy weather, the Skeleton coast can become very cold especially in the dry winter months of May through October.
 The dry winters are characterized by cool winds blowing in from the Atlantic ocean.

 Most visitors to Skeleton Coast prefer to drive (especially in the Southern part) because it allows them to experience the unreal landscape of the park.